Li-Haowei/Angular3Js/README.md

 # Angular + Three.js

-This project consists of making scenes with Three.js and present in Angular webpage
+This project consists of making scenes with Three.js and present in Angular webpage It has texture mapping, normal mapping, and customized shapes with Bezier curve

 ## Usage
 ```